 And I’d be remiss if I didn’t give my hometown deli a nod because even though it doesn’t make the top ten lists, it’s really great.
 DZ Akin’s Deli in San Diego opened in 1980 and is an institution, at least in San Diego!
 I was recently in a highly rated deli in Boston and two of the dishes we tried were definitely better at DZ Akin’s.
 So if you’re in San Diego and craving deli, especially chopped liver, DZ is the place.

 There’s also a new style of deli popping up around the country.
 When I say new style, it means a new take on classic dishes.
 Wise Sons in San Francisco gets a lot of praise.
-My friends keep sending me copies of their menu and from what I see, I may have to try it next time I’m in SF.
+My friends keep sending me copies of their menu and from what I see, I may have to try it next time I’m in San Francisco.

 So let the great deli debate begin!
 What’s your favorite deli in the US?
 Have you tried any of these top ten ranked delis and not liked them?
 Let me know in the comments below!